vincbeaulieu/Arduino-Delay-Management/README.md

 }
 ```

-Each tasks as it's own assigned previous_time and a set delay.
+Each tasks as it's own assigned previous_time and a set delay, and will only execute when the elapsed time as passed.
+After which, the assiciated previous_time is reseted to the current value of millis.